 Where officers need to visit the site to enable an assessment to be made (or to erect a site notice) this will result in a delay in the Council being able to determine the application.
 Officers will visit the site once the current restrictions are relaxed or lifted.
 The Council will be seeking in the above scenarios, as is recommended by government and is usual practice, to agree an extension of time with the applicant for a revised date in which to determine the application by.
 The Case officer for each application will contact applicants individually in this respect and we trust that applicants and agents will work with the Council and be cooperative with this approach.

 Once again we apologise for any inconvenience that this might cause and ask you to bear with us - we are doing everything in our powers to ensure that disruption to our ability to issue planning decisions is minimised.

-This section contains information that may be helpful if you are submitting an application to the Local Planning Authority.
+This section contains information that may be helpful if you are submitting a planning application.
 Before you submit a planning application we strongly recommend that you use our Pre-application Advice Service.
-You will also need to ensure that you have read and understood the Validation Requirements (pdf).
+Details of what you need to submit with your application can be found on the Validation Requirements section.

 Submitting an application

 We strongly recommend that you submit your application online using the Planning Portal website.
 All of the information and guidance that you will need to submit your application is available there.